The Australian Holocaust: Extinction of the Aboriginal Tasmanians

 In 1835, the last of the Tasmanians were resettled.
 On Flinders Island, disease and distress led to rapid population decline, and by 1847 the forty-seven who remained were resettled in Hobart.
 Truganini, the last full-blooded Aboriginal Tasmanian, died in 1876.
 In their twilight, Tasmanians became sought-after scientific property, with a wide array of eugenic studies undertaken by scholars in the nineteenth century.
 The body of the last Tasmanian male William Lanne was exhumed for study, while Truganini was displayed, with disregard to traditional funeral customs, in the Hobart Museum until 1947.

-The British reaction to this decimation in practice was fuelled largely by a complete misinterpretation of the indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of inferiority as determined by the imperial racial hierarchy.
-Moreover, the need from the British to gain from the colony – originally in terms of establishing successful penal settlements, and then to cultivate a self-sustaining white-outpost within the expanding British Empire – vastly outweighed the need for contemporary authorities to accommodate the original inhabitants of that land.
-What is perhaps most telling in the story is an ambivalence towards the horrors which Indigenous Tasmanians were enduring.
+The British reaction to this decimation was fuelled by the misinterpretation of indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of superiority as determined by the imperial racial hierarchy.
+Moreover, Britain’s need to gain from the colony – originally in terms of establishing successful penal settlements, and then to cultivate a self-sustaining white-outpost within the expanding British Empire – vastly outweighed the need for contemporary authorities to accommodate the original inhabitants of that land.
+What is perhaps most telling in the story is the ambivalence shown towards the horrors that Indigenous Tasmanians were enduring.
 The overriding fact is that as long as the colony thrived, the British regarded Aboriginal plight as a matter of fact, and, overwhelmingly, simply did not care.

 - Niall Ferguson, Empire: How Britain Made the Modern World

 - Jared Diamond, ‘Ten Thousand Years of Solitude’